BorgersDev/BorgersDev/README.md

 ### Full Stack Developer

-Graduated in Systems Analysis and Development.
+Graduating in Systems Analysis and Development.

 Full Stack Software Developer with 3 years of experience building production systems with React, Node.js, TypeScript, and React Native.
 I work across the full stack, from APIs and database schemas to interfaces that feel good to use, with a strong focus on maintainable code, automated tests, reliable delivery, and clean abstractions.